Satellite Internet

 • Fix:

-• Use the Starlink app’s obstruction checker to scan the sky.
+• Use the Satellite Internet app’s obstruction checker to scan the sky.

 • Make sure the dish has a clear, unobstructed view of the sky (at least 100° view).